Skip to main content

 • safety and hygiene regulations;

-The programme of the 40-hour supplementary course for day-care providers, which is provided in the form of workshops, tutorials or practical classes, covers the following topics:
+The supplementary 40-hour training course, which is provided in the form of workshops, tutorials or practical classes, covers the following topics:

 Preschool education and school education

-The national standards for initial teacher education specify the classes and groups of classes, the minimum number of class hours and ECTS credits, intended learning outcomes and methods for the assessment of the learning outcomes achieved, as well as necessary teaching and learning facilities and teaching staff (Regulation of the Minister of Science and Higher Education of 25 July 2019 on the national standards for initial teacher training programmes, as subsequently amended / Rozporządzenie Ministra Nauki i Szkolnictwa Wyższego z dnia 25 lipca 2019 r. w sprawie standardu kształcenia przygotowującego do wykonywania zawodu nauczyciela).
+The national standards for initial teacher education specify, among other things. the classes and groups of classes, the minimum number of class hours and ECTS credits, intended learning outcomes and methods for the assessment of the learning outcomes achieved (Regulation of the Minister of Science and Higher Education of 25 July 2019 on the standards for initial teacher education, as subsequently amended / Rozporządzenie Ministra Nauki i Szkolnictwa Wyższego z dnia 25 lipca 2019 r. w sprawie standardu kształcenia przygotowującego do wykonywania zawodu nauczyciela, z późn. zm).
 The updated standards have been in place since 1 October 2023.

-Within the framework set by the standards, higher education institutions (HEIs) develop curricula.
-A curriculum specifies the number of semesters; the orientation (‘profile’) of a programme (academic or practical; see Chapter 7.1 ‘Types of higher education institutions’); the number of ECTS credits required to complete a programme; the number of hours for classes, including practical training / internship, and the scientific or artistic disciplines to which a given field of study is assigned.
+Within the framework set by the standards, higher education institutions (HEIs) develop curricula (although HEIs which do not have a required research category rating, awarded as an outcome of an evaluation of scientific research, should obtain a permit from the Minister of Science and Higher Education to establish a programme).
+A curriculum specifies the number of semesters; the orientation (‘profile’) of a programme (academic or practical; see Chapter 6.1 ‘Types of higher education institutions’); the number of ECTS credits required to complete a programme; the number of hours for classes, including an internship, and the scientific or artistic disciplines to which a given field of study is assigned.

 National standards for initial teacher education